There are those who regard the crook, or neck, of the saxophone to be

 If it were me buying a new crook I'd first have the socket checked, then

-I'd measure the diameter of the existing crook tenon ( assuming a good
+I'd measure the diameter of the existing crook tenon (assuming a good

-fit has been proven ) - or that of a piece of tubing adjusted to fit -
+fit has been proven) - or that of a piece of tubing adjusted to fit -

 and send the dimensions to the crook builder, thus ensuring the minimum

 of hassle when the new crook arrives.
+As this is a custom item, a degree

-As this is a custom item, a degree of correspondence between you and the
+of correspondence between you and the maker is expected.

 Addendum: